asamuzaK/withExEditor/README.md

 # withExEditor
-View or Edit texts with external editor
+Firefox add-on to "View" or "Edit" texts with external editor.